siliconlabs-southemea/OpenThreadDocumentation/Applications/OpenThread_RCP_over_CPC_adding_CLI_EndPoint/README.md

 ---
-sort: 1
+sort: 10
 ---
-# Moving Railtest interface to CPC
+# Adding a dedicated CPC path for a CLI to RCP

 ## Summary

 {% include list.liquid all=true %}

-**Written on March 13th 2024**
+**Written on March 25th 2024**
 **using SDK v4.4.0**

 ## Description

-This guide helps moving Railtest interface from the UART to CPC to access it through SPI or UART
+This guide helps adding a dedicated CPC path for a CLI to RCP.
+This enables custom features to be added to a regular RCP without modifying its code.

 ## Need Help ?